 Do dentists really recommend Root Canal Treatment for kids with baby teeth?

 We all know baby teeth have a shorter life span and fall out naturally between six and 12 years of age.
 So, what is the point in saving them through a root canal treatment when you can go for other less-expensive options like tooth extraction?

-Well, this is a question that most parents have when the dentist in Dubai recommends immediate root canal treatment for your child.
+Well, this is a question that most parents have when the Dental clinic in Dubai recommends immediate root canal treatment for your child.

 Baby teeth (or primary teeth) have a more important role than just facilitating chewing.
 They help hold the space intact until their permanent counterparts erupt.
 Restoring baby teeth is critical for speech development and maintaining a healthy smile.

 If your child loses any of his baby teeth prematurely, the adjacent teeth will likely gravitate towards each other, filling the space naturally.
 This causes the permanent tooth to be misaligned and even get blocked, leaving your child with crowded or crooked permanent teeth.

 That is the reason why most pediatric dentist in Dubai, choose to repair an infected baby tooth rather than extract it.
 The merits of saving a baby tooth are many and we have listed them below.